-In April, FireEye Managed Defense (or Mandiant) detected and described intrusion by FIN6 threat actor and their latest tactics, techniques, and procedures (TTPs).
+In June, LIFARS team worked on engagement related to FIN6 threat actor.
+FIN6 group was also detected and described in April and May, by various other forensics firms, including SentinelOne and FireEye Managed Defense (Mandiant), which described intrusion by FIN6 threat actor and their latest tactics, techniques, and procedures (TTPs).
 In particular, they used also LockerGoga and Ryuk ransomware families, and Cobalt Strike for initial compromise and lateral movement.
 Even three months after publishing their post, some of the URLs for Cobalt Strike stagers have been still active, so I decided to publish analysis of these Cobalt Strike stagers and payloads.

 As described on the Cobalt Strike’s website, it is “software for Adversary Simulations and Red Team Operations”.
 Yes, it is a commercial tool with price $3,500 per user for one year and it is used by many pentesters and red teamers as well as by some of the advanced threat actors such as APT19, APT29, APT32, Leviathan, Cobalt Group and FIN6.
 Again, official website says:

 “Cobalt Strike gives you a post-exploitation agent and covert channels to emulate a quiet long-term embedded actor in your customer’s network”.

 Therefore it is kind of more interesting malware than relatively common backdoors, rats and Metasploit.